Surrey Police

-Surrey Police is the territorial police force responsible for policing the county of Surrey in South East England.
+Surrey Police, formerly known as Surrey Constabulary, is the territorial police force responsible for policing the county of Surrey in South East England.

-The force is currently led by Chief Constable Gavin Stephens.
-Previously the force was led by Nick Ephgrave who left the force to re-join the Metropolitan Police.
-This was announced by the county PCC on 13 December 2018.
+The force is currently led by Chief Constable Tim De Meyer.

-Previous to this, the chief constable was Lynne Owens, Surrey's first female chief constable.
-Owens left in December 2015.

 The force has its headquarters at Mount Browne, Guildford, Surrey.

 History

 On 1 January 1851, the Surrey Constabulary began its policing of the county with a total of 70 officers, the youngest of whom was 14 years old.
-The first Chief Constable was H. C. Hastings, who served in this capacity for 48 years.
+The first Chief Constable was Henry Cadogan Hastings, who served in this capacity for 48 years.
 Originally Guildford, Reigate and Godalming had separate borough police forces.
 The Reigate and Guildford forces were merged into Surrey's in 1943.